-Area 62 is located to the south of Kent Kangley Rd. and east of the Green River.
+Area 62 is located to the south of Kent-Kangley Rd and east of the Green River.
 Area 62 includes the southern portion of Kent's East Hill and Auburn's Lea Hill areas.
 This area is a mixture of plats and rural acreage.
 Approximately 80% of the parcels are located in plats.
-The Green River, territorial, valley, Cascade and Mt.
+Area 62 saw considerable platting prior to the down turn of the Real Estate market with many of the plats "moth balled" until recently.
+As with much of King County, the housing market has rebounded and builders have resumed construction.
+The Green River, territorial, valley, cascade and Mt.
 Rainier views contribute to value in area 62.
 The southernmost portion features some spectacular Mt.
 Rainier views.
-Traffic noise, primarily from Highway 18 eastern boundary, SE Kent Kangley Rd. and SE 272nd St. northern boundary, and some of the more heavily traveled roads in sub area 11 was considered to negatively impact values.
-Also, powerlines in sub area 9 and 10 and environmental issues such as topography, wetlands and streams negatively impacted values.
+Traffic noise, primarily from Highway 18 eastern boundary, SE Kent-Kangley Rd and SE 272nd St northern boundary, and some of the more heavily traveled roads in sub area 11 was considered to negatively impact values.
+Also, power lines in sub area 9 and 10 and environmental issues such as topography, wetlands and streams negatively impacted values.
 The majority of Lea Hill is located within the City of Auburn with a small portion along the northern boundary in the City of Kent.